 Another option is to purchase wipes and sprays designed to tackle foggy lenses.
 Read the fine print, as certain anti-fog solutions may not work as well, or may even damage lenses with coatings that minimize glare and fingerprint smudges, for example.

-To learn more about ways to keep your glasses from fogging while wearing a mask, contact Clinic for Vision PC in Albertville today.
+To learn more about ways to keep your glasses from fogging while wearing a mask, contact Clinic for Vision in Albertville today.